 - Support Groups: A support group can help children get to know others who have experienced similar trauma and may help them to feel less alone.
 There are also support groups for parents, caregivers and family members of those with PTSD.

-Recovery from PTSD varies for everyone.
+Recovery and treatment from PTSD varies for everyone.
 Some children recover within months.
 Others may have symptoms for much longer.
 Recovery can depend on several factors, such as coping skills, resilience, family support and parent involvement.

 PTSD and Co-occurring Illnesses

 Some kids and teens with PTSD can experience a co-occurring illness, or a second condition brought on by the PTSD.
 These can include:

 It’s important to see a pediatric mental health expert to help figure out the best treatment for your child’s combination of symptoms.

 Call 911 or visit the nearest pediatric emergency department if your child expresses thoughts of harming themselves or others.